TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 Once a circuit breaker has been tripped, the Tyk Gateway will return a 503 "Service temporarily unavailable" error for any calls to the API until the end of the recovery time-period.

 During the recovery time-period, the Tyk Gateway will periodically issue requests to the upstream service to check whether the path has been restored.
-If the gateway detects that the path has been reconnected, the circuit breaker will be automatically reset and the 'BreakerReset' event will be generated.
+If the gateway detects that the path has been reconnected, the circuit breaker will be automatically reset and the `BreakerReset` event will be generated.

 This behaviour is described as the circuit breaker being "half-open"; if the desired behaviour is to enforce the full recovery time period (i.e. to unblock the path only after the `return_to_service_after` time period) then you can disable the half-open operation by setting `disable_half_open_state` to `true`.